 STYLE OF SPORT: I knew about your new beauty line Costa Brazil, but now that I have tried the oils, I’m obsessed!
 I’ve stopped wearing my perfume and just slather this on.
 Tell us more about the fragrance and how the line evolved.

 FRANCISCO COSTA: After I left Calvin, I wasn’t working and volunteered to help with the opening ceremony for the Paralympics in Rio in 2016.
 Afterwards I wanted to take a holiday to the Amazon with some friends.
-We organized this fancy trip on a private boat with cooks and this and that, but it all became too complicated and we ended up canceling the trip.
+We organized a fancy trip on a private boat with cooks and this and that, but it got too complicated and we ended up canceling the trip.
 It had been a very tumultuous year, and I needed to get away.
 I didn’t want to go to a beach, but someplace that was more of an adventure.
 The guy who had been organizing our boat told me about another trip — a local tribe he was going to visit in the Amazon.
 It wouldn’t be luxurious he told me, but the opposite.
 ‘This is perfect’, I said.
 It was exactly what I wanted.
 And so I went to jungle to stay with the Ywanawas tribe for 10 days.

 SOS: Did you have any idea what to expect?